ddooley/ddooley.github.io/_pages/docs/time-stamped-datums.md

 - Any datum's existing value specification(s) can be accompanied by a time value specification, effectively making it a 2-dimensional or n-dimensional observation.
 In other words, value specifications, as long as they are unambiguously about (`specifies value of`) different things, are additive.

-Here is a diagram showing a generic "time stamped measurement datum" that is about some quality.
+Here is a diagram showing a generic "time stamped measurement datum" that is about some time and quality.

 <img src="/assets/images/docs/data_timestamp_datum_2.png">